Surat Castle (1824 ship): Career

-On 25 June 1825, Surat Castle, Dowton, master, entered out at Custom House for Rio Janeiro and Teneriffe.
-On 14 July she was at Deal, waiting to sail to Rio de Janeiro.
+On 25 June 1825, Surat Castle, Dowton, master, reported at Custom House outward bound for Rio Janeiro and Teneriffe.
+On 14 July, she was at Deal, waiting to sail to Rio de Janeiro.
 She arrived at Rio de Janeiro from London on 3 September.

-Surat Castle was renamed Dona Paula and assigned to the First Division, also called División Bloqueo, of the Brazilian navy operating in the waters of the Rio de la Plata.
+Surat Castle was renamed Dona Paula and assigned to the First Division, also called Divisão Bloqueio, of the Imperial Brazilian Navy operating in the waters of the Río de la Plata.
 The mission of this squadron was to blockade the primary Argentine port of Buenos Aires.
 Although the squadron had superior resources compared to the Argentine navy, commanded by William Brown, it was unable to stop the Argentines from routinely escaping.

 Captain John Charles Pritz replaced Norton.
-While in command of Dona Paula, Pritz participated in the naval battles of Los Pozos on 11 June 1826 and of Quilmes on 30 June 1826.
+While in command of Dona Paula, Pritz participated in the naval battles of Los Pozos on 11 June 1826, and Quilmes on 30 June 1826.
 The Battle of Los Pozos took place between the Argentine and Brazilian forces in view of Buenos Aires.
 Argentina had only eleven ships as opposed to Brazil's thirty-one warships.

 Capitão-de-mar-e-guerra Cândido Francisco de Brito Vitória replaced Pritz, who went on to be a commodore.
-Between 7–8 April 1827 Dona Paula was Norton's flagship at the naval Battle of Monte Santiago.
+Between 7 and 8 April 1827, Dona Paula was Norton's flagship at the battle of Monte Santiago.
 It was a decisive Brazilian victory in which the Argentines lost two of their best ships.

 Fate

-Dona Paula was wrecked on 2 October 1827 at the Ilha do Francês, off Cabo Frio (Arraial do Cabo) while pursuing an Argentine privateer.
-The subsequent court martial sentenced her captain to two years suspension from the Brazilian Navy with the loss of all pay, and to one year in prison at the Island of Cobras in Rio de Janeiro.
+Dona Paula was wrecked on 2 October 1827, at the Ilha do Francês, off Cabo Frio (Arraial do Cabo) while pursuing an Argentine privateer.
+The subsequent court martial sentenced her captain to two years' suspension from the Brazilian Navy with the loss of all pay, and to one year in prison at the Ilha das Cobras in Rio de Janeiro.
 All his subordinate officers received sentences of imprisonment that varied in their duration depending on each officer's rank.